 GoPro 7 not only gives you exceptional results when it comes to stability but also enhance the video output and clarity.
 Showing that the enhanced stabilization offered by the Hero7 not only smooths out the motion but hugely increases the overall quality and detail of the footage captured.

-GoPro 7 review: Let’s compare the previous models with Karma grip and the new GoPro 7 Black
+Previous models with Karma grip & the new GoPro 7 Black

 GoPro 5,6 with Gimbal against GoPro 7 Black: